All posts by admin

 Windows programming is a very big topic.
 You need to master at least 3 specific technologies: Windows API, Windows Forms and Windows Presentation Foundation.

-After that, please read this book, Chris Sells and Michael Weinhardt (2006).
+After that, please read this book to learn about Windows Forms: Chris Sells and Michael Weinhardt (2006).
 Windows Forms 2.0 programming.
-Addison-Wesley, to learn about Windows Forms.
+Addison-Wesley.

-After that, please read this book, Chris Sells and Ian Griffiths (2007).
+After that, please read this book to learn about Windows Presentation Foundation: Chris Sells and Ian Griffiths (2007).
 Programming WPF: Building Windows UI with Windows Presentation Foundation.
-O’Reilly Media, learn about Windows Presentation Foundation.
+O’Reilly Media.

 Can I learn Java stuff instead of Microsoft stuff for Windows programming?